NEXUS: A Search for Nuclear Variability with the First Two JWST NIRCam Epochs: Variability Measurements

 Because the cutouts are all of equal size, and the mosaics are rotated with respect to the image plane, some cutouts will have only a small number of non-zero pixels.
 To prevent overfitting, we use a simpler form to model spatial kernel variations when the number of non-zero pixels is less than 75\% of the total pixels in the cutout.
 In this case, we use a second-order polynomial to model PSF variations, and keep all other parameters the same.

 We then decorrelate the difference images output from SFFT using the same procedure as in \citet{HuWang2024a}.
 This procedure removes correlations induced by the cross-convolution, as well as the SFFT subtraction itself.
 The decorrelation is performed in tiles across the entire cutout, using a tile with a length 3 times greater than the chosen kernel half-width.
-After obtaining the decorrelated difference images, we then produce pixel-by-pixel signal-to-noise ratio (SNR) maps for each cutout following \citet{HuWang2024a}, with 512 Monte Carlo samples.
+After obtaining the decorrelated difference images, we then produce pixel-by-pixel signal-to-noise-ratio (SNR) maps for each cutout following \citet{HuWang2024a}, with 512 Monte Carlo samples.
 We then mask all pixels on the edges of the decorrelated image and SNR maps, to remove artifacts from the fitting, within a 30 pixel boundary.
 The image cutouts are overlapped in such a way that all sections of the mosaic are subtracted.
 Finally, we use the SFFT code to obtain a distribution of SNR values within each cutout.

 The procedure used to generate the SFFT difference images and the quality of the subtraction is shown in an example cutout in Fig.~\ref{fig:subtraction_quality}.
 This example shows that even near bright, saturated stars and diffraction spikes, SFFT can perform well, and is better than direct subtraction.
-The quality of the SFFT difference images is judged visually, but also by the distribution of SNR throughout the images.
+The quality of the SFFT difference images is judged visually, but also by the distribution of the SNR throughout the images.
 If SFFT models the difference image well, the standard deviation of the SNR pixels belonging to the background should be $\sim$1.
-Additionally, the lower the standard deviations of the SNR distributions belonging to sources, the better the model fit.
-Of the 427 (123) cutouts in the F200W (F444W) band, 422 (119) have standard deviations from background pixels $\sigma_{\rm SNR} \in [0.5, 2.0]$, with only 14 (0) cutouts having poor $\sigma_{\rm SNR}$ with a fraction of non-zero pixels $> 75\%$.
-Poor $\sigma_{\rm SNR}$ can arise from overfitting, usually when there are few sources or non-zero pixels in a cutout, or poor fits, often due to a saturated source occupying most of the cutout.
+Additionally, the lower the standard deviations of the SNR distributions belonging to the sources, the better the model fit.
+We define an ideal range of standard deviations from background pixels $\sigma_{\rm SNR} \in [0.5, 2.0]$ to achieve in our individual cutout subtractions.

+After our initial application of SFFT, we found that nine cutouts with a fraction of non-zero pixels $> 75\%$ in F444W violated our $\sigma_{\rm SNR}$ criterion, overfitting the difference image in most cases.
+To remedy these specific cutouts, we used a simpler model for the kernel, a first-order B-spline, in order to reduce the flexibility of the model and its tendency to overfit.
+All other parameters used within SFFT were kept the same, as stated previously.
+In all cases, this new kernel helped to bring $\sigma_{\rm SNR }$ into the acceptable range.
+This same procedure was used on the F200W cutouts, and improved a few difference images.